 Having produced an exclusive track using instruments featured in DISCOVERY SERIES: MIDDLE EAST, which you can listen to below, Native Instruments spoke to 8ULENTINA about their approach to music, arrangements and style.

-Check out DISCOVER SERIES: MIDDLE EAST here.
+Check out DISCOVERY SERIES: MIDDLE EAST here.

 Can you tell us a little about how you became interested in music and how you came to be a producer and performer?